Katze719/LiteView/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.

-## ❤️ Acknowledgments

-- Thanks to the developers of PyQt6 for their amazing library.
-- Inspired by the need for a simple, cross-platform screen viewer.

----

-Made with 💻 and ❤️ by [Your Name](https://github.com/Katze719)